 Public University Graduation Rates

-Never mind the fact that with the cost of attendance at many state institutions approaching $30,000, they may not be as accessible as they once were.
+Never mind the fact that with the cost of attendance at many state institutions exceeding $30,000, they may not be as accessible as they once were.
 Ultimately, if students don’t graduate, there is no “equalizing” benefit.
-Of the 671 public four-year institutions in the United States, only 209 report a five-year graduation rate of 49% or better.
+Of the 691 public four-year institutions with 500 or more undergraduates in the United States, only 217 report a five-year graduation rate of 49% or better.
 Of those, 34 accept less than 49% of students.

-However, this is an improvement from two years ago when only 193 public institutions were graduating half of their students.
-Two years ago, nine states, including the District of Columbia, didn’t have any public institution with a 49% or better graduation rate.
-Now only six are without such institutions.
-In California, the number of public universities with graduation rates of 49% or better has increased from 12 to 16 and seven instead of only 4 admit 49% of students.
+However, this is an improvement from last year two years ago when only 209 public universities were graduating half of their students.
+The number of states, including the District of Columbia, without any public university graduating 49% of students has improved from six to five.
+In California, the number of public universities with graduation rates of 49% or better has increased from 16 to 18 (compared to 12 just three years ago) and 8 instead of only the 4 from three years ago admit 49% or more of students.

-Overall, New York has the most colleges graduating at least half of students in five years with 20 schools (excluding military academies.)
-Pennsylvania follows with 19, California with 16, and Virginia with 11.
+Overall, New York (excluding military academies) and Pennsylvania have the most colleges graduating at least half of students in five years with 20 schools each.
+California is next with 18, and Virginia, Massachusetts, and North Carolina follow tied with 10 each.

-Texas has the most public universities where less than half of students graduates in five year for a total of 39 institutions out of 43.
-Florida is next with 33, followed by Ohio with 26 and Georgia with 25.
+Of the schools reporting five-year graduation rates, Texas has the most public universities where less than half of students graduate in five-year for a total of 28 institutions.
+Ohio is next with 24, followed by Pennsylvania with 19, and Georgia and New York with 18 each.